Opty-Fi/earn-protocol/cli.md

 ### reward-harvest

 ```
-Usage: execute harvestSome() or harvestAll(): (SOME || All)
+Usage: execute harvest()

 Options:
 --vault                           required <address> the address of vault
---harvest-type        required <string>  harvest SOME or ALL reward tokens "SOME" || "ALL"
+--reward-token                    required <string>  the address of the reward token to harvest
+--dex                             required <string>  swap router
+--is-uni-v3                       required <bool>    whether router is uniswapV3 or not
+--minimum-underlying-token-amount required <string>  minimum underlying after swap that must be received for the transaction to not revert
+--deadline                        required <string>  swap deadline
+--path                            required <string>  token path for uniswapV2 and its forks
+--path-uni-v3                     required <string>  path for uniswapV3
 --liquidity-pool                  required <string>  the address of the liquidity pool to harvest
---reward-token-amount optional <number>  amount of token (default: 0)
 --network                         optional <string>  name of the network provider (default: hardhat)
 ```

 - Example: